frederic-perez/AmE-dictionary/data/idioms.md

 __hat trick__ :mega:
 __hatch out__
 __hate someone’s guts__ Thoroughly despise someone, as in _I hate Peter’s guts._ The _guts_ here refers to a person’s inner essence.
+__haters gonna hate__ (haters will be heater) People who dislike something or someone are going to continue to do so no matter what.
+It’s used to suggest that it’s impossible to please everyone and that it’s better to focus on what makes you happy than to worry about those who don’t approve.
 __hats and bats__ _n_ _(US police)_ Equipped with helmets and nightsticks.
 __have (a) skeleton(s) in (one’s)/the closet__ :three: To have (an) embarrassing, unpleasant, damaging, or incriminating secret(s) from one’s past.
 Primarily heard in US. _Even the most seemingly perfect people have some pretty shocking skeletons in their closets._
 __have (got) (someone’s) back__ :eight: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance. _Don’t worry about those thugs, buddy.
 I’ve got your back if they ever come bother you again._ _Thanks for having my back._ _I’ve got your back._